 Although bone is a plastic and responsive tissue, it is limited in the ways in which it can respond to pathological or traumatic insults.
 Bone can form new bone or it can destroy existing bone tissues.
-Because these responses are non-specific, multiple pathological conditions can produce the same or similar outcomes.
-It is important to carefully analyse and record any signs of pathology and even small details can be significant for correctly identifying a pathological condition!
+Because these responses are non-specific, multiple pathological conditions can produce similar outcomes.
+It is important to carefully analyse and record any signs of pathology and even small details can be significant for correctly identifying a pathological condition.

 New Bone Formation

 New bone formation is relatively slow and can take approximately 10 times longer than bone destruction.
 New bone formation is usually classified into three categories; woven, lamellar or a mix of the two types.
 Identifying the type of new bone can be useful in understanding the timing of a particular pathological condition or disease process present in an individual.